FactomProject/factom-docs/api/includes/_factomd-api.md

 ```

 **What does this mean?**
-If you provide a method that is not a supported api method, this error will be returned.
+If you provide a method that is not a supported API method, this error will be returned.

 **What to do?**
-Check the method you provided for a typo, and ensure that your url you provide is correct (factomd api call to factomd, wallet api call to factom-walletd).
+Check the method you provided for a typo, and ensure that your URL you provide is correct (factomd API call to factomd, wallet API call to factom-walletd).

 ### Repeated Commit